Coronavirus - service updates

 You can find lots of great ways to exercise in your local area on the Explore Kent website.

-We will not be taking any new bookings across any of our services (events, venue hire or birthday parties) until end of June 2020.
+We will not be taking any new bookings across any of our services (events, venue hire or birthday parties) until the end of July 2020.

 If you have yet to book on one of the following courses:

 Those who need to attend a Safe and Considerate Driving Course or a Rider Intervention Developing Experience Course (RIDE), please email KDE@kent.gov.uk and we will contact you back as soon as we can.

 We apologise for any inconvenience this may cause as the suspension of these courses are out of their control.